redpanda-data/connect/website/docs/components/inputs/csv.md

 ### `lazy_quotes`

-If LazyQuotes is true, a quote may appear in an unquoted field and a non-doubled quote may appear in a quoted field.
+If set to `true`, a quote may appear in an unquoted field and a non-doubled quote may appear in a quoted field.

 Type: `bool`